levoai/docs/docs/security-testing/catalog-tests.md

 # Running Tests from Catalog

-Levo's application provides you with the feature to run a variety of tests on your endpoints using our Test Runs feature.
+Levo provides you with the ability to run a variety of tests on your endpoints using the Test Runs feature.

 It runs on our Platform and can be configured to run various tests in just a few minutes.